Scrap Farm

 If you missed the last update, read it here.

-Scrap Kitchen
+Scrap Farm

-Scrap Kitchen- Starting a Farm from Scratch
+Scrap Farm- Starting a "regenerative" farm from scratch

 We're starting a farm!
 Or at least we're trying to...

-After 3 years of learning and growing (and one more to go) Magda and her beloved are ready to farm for good.
+After 4 years of learning and growing Magda and her partner are ready to farm for good.
 We're talking no-till, organic, soil-focused, community-building, back-to-the-earth goodness.
+Some real Solarpunk shit.

 If you're looking to learn more about farming or just want to see how this goes, join the journey.
-With in-depth weekly updates as we try to secure land, crop plan and get a visa, all while managing a farm full-time in sunny Michigan.
+With in-depth updates as we try to secure land, crop plan and get a visa, all while managing a farm full-time in sunny Michigan.

 Listen on